 Thinking of unique ways to spark gospel-centered conversations.

 Even with preparation, a fear of what people might think can become a struggle for me.
 What about you?
-But despite awkward silences, misspoken words, or offended people, the gospel must become greater than our fear.
+But despite awkward silences, misspoken words, or offended people, the gospel must be shared.

 “I am not ashamed of the gospel, because it is the power of God for the salvation of everyone who believes. . .”